MetOffice/growss/labeler/README.md

-# GitHub action to manage PR/issue labels
+# GitHub action to manage Issue/PR labels

+A generic composite action to add or remove a label from a PR

 ## Usage